beau-ryan/MyCodePortfolio/README.md

 ## 1. Purpose & Vision

 - Empower future generations with easy-to-use technology and **intelligent AI assistance**.

 - Provide simple, accessible tools for anyone who wants to learn, manage, or secure their devices.

 - Make technology approachable for beginners and non-technical users **with conversational AI support**.

 - Build a complete computing environment from first principles, spanning OS design, backend automation, and user applications.

+- Also to develop further knowledge and skills in computer science and programming something I have never considered till 8months ago.

 ### Key Script Features